Big Data for Retail Banking

 It includes detection of identity frauds, credit card frauds, wire frauds, attacks on internet and mobile banking and money laundering.
 New types of frauds and new schemes require flexible and fast detection algorithms.
 In past banks used only statistical and rules based algorithms to find whether suspicious activity is taken place.
 These algorithms were limited because they can only recognize known frauds, they require expensive maintenance, they do not work with full history of each client and they have high level of false positives.

-Prediction of Product Cancellations and Client's defections
+Prediction of Product Cancellations and Client's Defections

 A prediction of bank products cancellations and client's defections is very time sensitive.
 Bank has just days to act before client irreversibly decide to cancel a product or move to competition.
 Bank needs to identify clients who are likely to defect, contact them and pro-actively offer alternative products or solve client's issues.
 It is much cheaper to retain highly profitable clients than to attract them back.

-Syoncloud selects another set of clients that do match categories such as age, income, saving and location for the same time interval but who still remain clients.
+We have selected another set of clients that do match categories such as age, income, saving and location for the same time interval but who still remain clients.

 Optimal Allocation of Cash for ATMs and Bank Branches

 Demand for cash is highly variable during year at many ATMs and bank branch locations.
-The variability is caused by weather, local events, vacations, tourism and so on.
+This variability is caused by weather, local events, vacations, tourism and so on.
 It is important to predict right amount cash that needs to be deposited into ATMs as well as bank branches.
 It is costly to service ATMs too often, it is also costly to have cash machines out of order due lack of cash.
-In the same time we want to limit amount of unnecessary cash that is stored for long times in ATMs and bank branches.
+In the same time we wanted to limit amount of unnecessary cash that is stored for long times in ATMs and bank branches.
 It leads to suboptimal cash allocation as well as it attracts crime.

-Syoncloud utilizes dataset of significant cultural, sport and other events during past 4 years with location coordinates.
+We have used dataset of significant cultural, sport and other events during past 4 years with location coordinates.
 It calculates influence of each event on cash demand for all ATMs that are in 100m radius of given event.
 It is able to sort all events based on influence on cash demand.
 This dataset is used for predictions of influence of similar events.

 It creates models that can predict cash demand for each day of the year for each ATM and bank branch location.
 These models take into account historical weather forecast data and schedules of events.
-Syoncloud utilizes algorithms such as Restricted Boltzmann Machine, Perceptron and Gaussian Discriminative Analysis.
+It utilizes algorithms such as Restricted Boltzmann Machine, Perceptron and Gaussian Discriminative Analysis.

 Minimization of Usage of Expensive Channels